 The sections of the Valldøla river and her twisting, sliding tributary the Myklebustelva are highlights in anybody’s paddling career.
-With clean boofs and slides to run laps on, you’ll even come away with professional quality photographs of you hitting your lines.
+With clean boofs and slides to run laps on, you’ll even come away with quality POV footage.
 We look forward every year to another Valdal pilgrimage – join us for a very special trip!

 - We’ll give you a personal paddling plan, showing you where you’re at and what to work on